-(January 1, 1930 – November 8, 2005) was the founder of the National Organization on Disability.
+(January 1, 1930 – November 8, 2005) Alan Reich was the founder of the National Organization on Disability.
 In 1962 Reich sustained severe spinal injuries in a diving accident, making him a wheelchair user for the rest of his life.
-Afterwards, Reich returned to Polaroid where he served as an executive in manufacturing management and corporate long-range planning until 1970, when he became the U.S. Deputy Assistant Secretary of State for Educational and Cultural Affairs.
+Afterward, Reich returned to Polaroid where he served as an executive in manufacturing management and corporate long-range planning until 1970 when he became the U.S. Deputy Assistant Secretary of State for Educational and Cultural Affairs.
 In 1982 he founded the National Organization on Disability (NOD).

 Reich served as an infantry officer in the U.S. Army and as a Russian-language interrogation officer in Germany.